Features

 -

-If all the steps finished successfully, check that the Java kernel is installed:
+Check that the Java kernel is installed:

 jupyter kernelspec list Available kernels: python3 /path/to/python/kernel java /path/to/java/kernel